singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 Taking a short break now might make sense, as the next step may take as much as a few minutes (depending on how much content you've added).
 Don't worry - Netlify will do the work while your attention is elsewhere and if there are errors or warnings, it's easy to look in the log file, as Netlify saves your previous builds, along with their log files.

 ### 4. Register new Application
 Open up the [GitHub developer application screen](https://github.com/settings/developers) and select **register a new application**.
 Next fill out the application information as seen in the screen shot below - you can name and describe it however you want, but it is important that you use the exact URL for the Authorization callback like this: `https://api.netlify.com/auth/done`
 Use the screen shot below as an example:

 ![registernewapplication.png](/uploads/registernewapplication.png)

 You can disregard choosing an image, though we did, to help distinguish the application.
-Just remember to tick `enable Github`.
+Just remember to tick `enable GitHub`.

 Once you're done filling out, simply click the green **Register application** button and you will get to the following screen shot (well, it will be similar at least):